 - 1. Get the raw data on the inputs used in the optimisation.
-By running model.backend. get\input\params() a user get an xarray Dataset which will look very similar to model.inputs, except that assumed default values will be included.
+By running model.backend. get_input_params() a user get an xarray Dataset which will look very similar to model.inputs, except that assumed default values will be included.
 You may also spot a bug, where a value in model.inputs is different to the value returned by this function. - 2.
 Update a parameter value.
-If you are interested in updating a few values in the model, ou can run model.backend.update\param() .
-For example, to update your the energy efficiency of your ccgt technology in location region1 from 0.5 to 0.1, you can run model.backend.update\param('energy\eff', 'region1::ccgt', 0.1).
-This will not affect results at this stage, you'll need to rerun the backend (point 4) to optimise with these new values. - 3.
-Activate / Deactivate a constraint or objective.
-Constraints can be activated and deactivate such that they will or will not have an impact on the optimisation.
-All constraints are active by default, but you might like to remove, for example, a capacity constraint if you don't want there to be a capacity limit for any technologies.
-Similarly, if you had multiple objectives, you could deactivate one and activate another.
-The result would be to have a different objective when rerunning the backend.
+If you are interested in updating a few values in the model, you can run model. backend.update_param().
+For example, to update the energy efficiency of your ccgt technology in location region1 from 0.5 to 0.1, you can run model.backend.update_param('energy_eff', {'region1::ccgt: 0.1})'.
+This will not affect results at this stage, you'll need to rerun the backend (point 4) to optimise with these new values.